Made in China outfit

 The exhibition doesn’t just focus on the past.
 It also highlights how today’s creators engage with tradition, identity, and change.
 Artists and designers such as Cao Fei, Susan Fang, Yang Yongliang, Jing He, Chen Hangfeng, Ma Ke, and Feng Chen Wang show how Chinese craftsmanship continues to evolve.

 Expect to see an innovative suit bearing the label ‘Made in China’ by Feng Chen Wang, and a sustainable dress by Susan Fang.
-The award-winning video game Black Myth: Wukong also features in the exhibition, alongside work by Chinese-Dutch artist Ting Wong.
+The award-winning video game Black Myth: Wukong also features in the exhibition, alongside work by Chinese-Dutch artist Ting Gong.
 You'll find surprising fashion, experimental jewelry, sustainable design, contemporary porcelain, glass, and photography – all prompting reflection on what ‘Made in China’ means today.

 Een jas